lumagnani/DataSciencePortfolio/01_sales_eda/README.md

 # Sales Data Exploratory Analysis

-This project focuses on exploring historical sales data to understand sales behavior, profitability patterns, and key business drivers.
-The goal is to extract insights that can support data-driven decision-making using a structured and practical exploratory analysis.
+This project explores historical sales data from a retail superstore to better understand sales behavior, profitability patterns, and potential business drivers.

+The main goal is to perform a structured exploratory data analysis (EDA) to extract insights that can support data-driven decision-making.

 ## Business Context
 Understanding how sales and profit behave across time, products, and regions